hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 all transports being used on top of TCP.
 Therefore, it is RECOMMENDED that for each protocol used on top of TCP in any given client/server interaction there SHOULD be no more than one connection for regular queries and one for zone transfers.
+As an illustration it could be imagined that in future such an interaction could hypothetically include one or all of the following:

+* one TCP connection for regular queries
+* one TCP connection for zone transfers
+* one TLS connection for regular queries
+* one TLS connection for zone transfers
+* one DoH connection for regular queries
+* one DoH connection for zone transfers

-We provide specific details in the following sections of reasons where more than one connection might be required for zone transfers.
+We provide specific details in the following sections of reasons where more than one connection for a given transport might be required for zone transfers.

 ## Connection Establishment